DanielStoi/DanielStoi/README.md

 - Javascript - I'm familiar with native javascript/html/css (self study) but prefer using React.js (also self study)

 ## What my projects are about
-- alot of the projects are just maifestations of my interest in different areas of computation
+a lot of the projects are just manifestations of my interest in different areas of computation
 - some are just proof of concept from an idea that I have
-- others are just me trying to learn or aquire a deeper understanding about some technology
+- others are just me trying to learn or acquire a deeper understanding about some technology

-## Most impressive project?
-- from a standpoint of logical complexity, it would be my [modular arithetic sorting compiler](https://github.com/DanielStoi/short-projects/blob/master/modular_arithmetic_sorting_compiler.py) although it's less than 100 lines of code
-- as a feat of software engineering a [python flask webapp](https://github.com/DanielStoi/visual_and_audio_media_webapp) as part of a group project